Trading Data for Wind Power Forecasting: A Regression Market with Lasso Regularization: Case Studies

 Lastly, we select from Fig. \ref{fig:prof_lambda} the two agents whose profits peak the last to analyze the mutual impact of their reservation to sell on each other's profit.
 Here, we allow the reservation to sell for SE1 and SE2 to be different while fixing the other agents' $u$ value, and show their resulting profits in Fig. \ref{fig:prof_lambda_competition}.
 It is observed that within the demonstrated range, SE2 benefits from higher $u$ values, while SE1 achieves the highest profit in the middle range.
 Meanwhile, each player's profit decreases as the other player's reservation to sell increases.
+So far, the reservation to sell has been used as a customized parameter by the support agents to ensure a revenue threshold, but the results from Fig. \ref{fig:prof_lambda_competition} raise the question of whether the support agents could instead strategically set the reservation to sell to maximize their gain in the regression market.
 Future research can examine the interplay of the reservation to sell of more than two players and the corresponding market equilibrium.